-This is a problem-oriented portfolio that focuses on improving my Instructional Design (ID) practice at the Institute of Distance Education, in the University of Swaziland.
+This is a problem-oriented portfolio that focuses on improving my Instructional Design (ID) practice at the Institute of Distance Education, in the University of Eswatini.
 As part of the portfolio, a number of challenges that I face will be outlined, alongside the strategies I have been learning on how to tackle such challenges while studying towards the MIDT.In a time of drastic change it is the learners who will inherit the future.
 The learned usually find themselves equipped to live in a world that no longer exists, (Hoffer, E. 1902-1983).

 To structure my portfolio, I will present the artifacts for the following related courses as separate links: